-• Violation of restricted airspace.
+Violation of restricted airspace.

-Closer than 100m vertically or horizontally to prohibited airspace: the pilot shall be listed in the scores for each task without penalty.
+As an aid to competitors and when reasonably possible with the scoring system, pilots that fly closer than 100m vertically or horizontally to prohibited airspace will be listed in the scores for each task without penalty.

-More than 30m vertically or horizontally within the restricted airspace: zero for the day.
+More than 30 m vertically or horizontally within the restricted airspace: zero for the day.